zapata-engineering/orquestra-core/README.md

 For examples and tutorials please refer to [the documentation](https://zapatacomputing.github.io/orquestra-core/).

-## Development and Contribution

-To install the development version, run `pip install -e .[dev]` from the main directory.
-Note that in certain environments you might need to add quotes: `pip install -e '.[dev]'`.

-We use [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstring format.
-If you'd like to specify types please use [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints instead adding them to docstrings.

-There are codestyle-related [Github Actions](.github/workflows/style.yml) running for all pull requests.
+## Bug Reporting

-- If you'd like to report a bug/issue please create a new issue in this repository.
+If you'd like to report a bug/issue please create a new issue in appropriate repository.
+When in doubt, feel free to create issue in this repo.
-- If you'd like to contribute, please create a pull request.

-### Running tests

-Unit tests for this project can be run using `make coverage` command from the main directory.
-Alternatively you can also run `pytest .`.

-### Style

-We are using automatic tools for style and type checking.
-In order to make sure the code is compliant with them please run: `make style` from the main directory (this requires `dev` dependencies).
+## Contributing
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more information on contributing to Orquestra Core.